 Astros trying to give Houston a boost in wake of Harvey

-The city is determined to rebuild, and the Astros are careful to honor Houston with every game as they chase a second World Series trip in the franchise's history.
+The city is determined to rebuild, and the Astros are careful to honor Houston with every game as they chase a second trip to the World Series in the franchise's history.

 ''I hope we're representing the city well and for our fan base and even non-fans that are in our community, that we can be something positive for the city and be part of the message that we're still rebuilding,'' manager A.J.
 Hinch said.

 The Astros have worn the patch each game since returning home.
-It sits on the upper left side of their chests and features the word ''STRONG'' in white block letters between an Astros' log and an embroidered rendering of the state of Texas.
+It sits on the upper left side of their chests and features the word ''STRONG'' in white block letters between an Astros' logo and a rendering of the state of Texas.

 It's a nod to the ''Houston Strong'' slogan the city adopted after the storm, and it's become a catchphrase in the area.
 A woman in the crowd at Minute Maid Park held a sign with those words on Saturday as she cheered on the Astros in their 2-1 win over the New York Yankees that gave them a 2-0 lead in the AL Championship series.